lacanoid/datalink/docs/primer.md

 Full referential integrity is meant to be supported by [pg_datalinker](pg_datalinker.md), a separate process coupled with postgres to perform file operations on datalinks.
 Further settings require its use to be effective.
-Postgres server process by itself does not have high enough priviliges to change file permissions nor does extension perform any file changes by itself.
+Postgres server process by itself does not have high enough privileges to change file permissions nor does extension perform any file changes by itself.
 It is all done by the datalinker process.